Skip to content

 layers = assert_list_of_layers(layers, ui.parent_viewer)

-for i, layer in enumerate(layers)
+[layer.molecules for layer in layers],

 )

-save_splines(ui, save_path, interval=10.0)
+save_splines(ui, save_path, interval=10.0, tomo_name_override='', shift_by_origin=True)

 Save the current splines to a RELION .star file.